Colonoscopy: What You Need to Know

 - Bowel Prep:

 You’ll be asked to follow a clear liquid diet the day before your procedure and drink a prescribed laxative solution to empty your bowels.
-This may involve splitting the dose between the evening before and the morning of the procedure.
+We provide special instructions on how to take the bowel prep properly in order to prepare you for the procedure.
+You can download each bowel prep’s specific instructions at the link listed below:

 - Diet Instructions:

-Sedation is used during the procedure, so you’ll need someone to drive you home afterward.
+Sedation is used during the procedure, so it is required that you have someone to drive you home afterward.

 What Happens During the Procedure